Respiratory syncytial virus

 Vaccine development against a major cause of childhood respiratory illness

 Respiratory syncytial virus (RSV) is a disease that causes infections of the lower respiratory tract, mainly in infants and young children.
-Globally, RSV is responsible for over 30 million new acute lower respiratory infection episodes annually and up to 199,000 deaths in children under five years old, with 99 percent of these deaths occurring in low-resource countries.
+Globally, RSV is responsible for over 30 million new acute lower respiratory infection episodes annually, resulting in more than 3.4 million hospital admissions associated with severe RSV disease.
+One-third of RSV related deaths occur in the first year of life, with 99 percent of these deaths occurring in low-resource countries.
 It’s so widespread in the United States that nearly all children become infected with the virus before their second birthdays.

 Despite these impacts, no vaccine yet exists for RSV, leaving children vulnerable to infection and putting a heavy burden on caregivers and health care systems, particularly in the developing world where medical resources are limited and associated costs cause great economic hardship.
 The development of a vaccine against RSV is critical to protecting infants and children from this wide-reaching disease, particularly in the earliest months of life.